kevinsogo/compgen/docs/PREPARATION.md

 **Notes:**

 - Don't import `random`.
 Use the provided random number generator.
-(It is an instance of `random.Random`.)
+(It is an subclass of `random.Random`.)

 - You can replace `stdout` with a file-like object.